Karponter/generator-st/README.md

 * Project name
 * Licence
 * SCM provider
-* SCM remore repository
+* SCM remote repository

 #### Sugar

-Setting up default remote repository for any supported SCM providers, so if you want to push somethins into yout git repository -- just type `git push` in a console.
+Setting up default remote repository for any supported SCM providers, so if you want to push something into yout git repository -- just type `git push` in a console.

 #### SCM support